Severe Thunderstorm Warning issued for Berks by NWS - News Break

 Severe Thunderstorm Warning issued for Berks by NWS

-Effective: 2021-07-08 17:18:00 EDT Expires: 2021-07-08 17:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-08 17:06:00 EDT Expires: 2021-07-08 17:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Berks A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 545 PM EDT FOR NORTHWESTERN BERKS COUNTY At 518 PM EDT, a severe thunderstorm was located over Strausstown, or 10 miles south of Schuylkill Haven, moving northeast at 25 mph.
+Target Area: Berks A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 545 PM EDT FOR NORTHWESTERN BERKS COUNTY At 506 PM EDT, a severe thunderstorm was located near Womelsdorf, or near Myerstown, moving northeast at 25 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Minor damage to vehicles is possible.
 Wind damage to roofs, siding, trees, and power lines is possible.
-Locations impacted include Hamburg, Bernville and Strausstown.
-This includes Interstate 78 in Pennsylvania between mile markers 14 and 32.
+Locations impacted include Hamburg, Womelsdorf, Bernville and Strausstown.
+This includes Interstate 78 in Pennsylvania between mile markers 10 and 32.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0